cncf/project-template/DESIGN-PROPOSALS.md

 ### Implementation Phases/History

-Detail is the design will get broken up into multiple phases and/or track the major milestones in the lifecycle of the design proposal.
+Describe the development and implementation phases planned to break up the work and/or record them here as they occur.
+Provide enough detail so readers may track the major milestones in the lifecycle of the design proposal and correlate them with issues, PRs, and releases occurring within the project.